Utilization Plan Submittal

 DBE Plan submittal - As detailed in the Special Provision entitled "DISADVANTAGED BUSINESS ENTERPRISE PARTICIPATION (BDE)";

-all low bidders must submit Form SBE 2026 and Form SBE 2025 in accordance with the DBE special provision.
+bidders must submit Form SBE 2026 and Form SBE 2025 in accordance with the DBE special provision.

 SEE THE SPECIAL PROVISIONS FOR SPECIFIC DBE GOAL PERCENTAGES

 Pursuant to the requirements of the federal regulations, all state transportation agencies that receive federal-aid funds are required to

 implement a “one-stop” certification process for DBEs.
 As a result of this requirement, IDOT, together with the City of Chicago, CTA, Metra

 and Pace, has established the Illinois Unified Certification Program (IL UCP).

 The IL UCP maintains a DBE Directory to provide a reference source to assist bidders/proposers in meeting DBE contract goals.
 The DBE

 Directory lists the DBE-certified firms in alphabetical order with their address, contact information and specialty of work.
 It is the responsibility